gajaria123/gajaria123.github.io/about.md

 > 	-Wayne Gretzky

 I live each and every day with the above quote in my head.
 I am a huge believer in taking every opportunity you get to strive to make an impact on the world around you.
-I have a plethora of experiences in marketing, leadership, event management, and speaking.
+I have a plethora of experiences in software development, marketing, leadership, and public speaking.
 Paired with my passion for entrepreneurship, I love to envision the endless possibilities for our world.

 I'll be blogging about a variety of topics, so stay tuned for posts about tech, innovation, leadership, and much more.